DanielJones02/Discord-Bot/README.md

 # Info - Cleaner Bot

-Simple Discord bot for **Python 3.11** (as of  this momment discord 3.12 is not supported).
+Simple Discord bot.
 That uses slash commands and has the ability to purge/nuke channels (all of them at once, or one at a time).
 And can also delete every channel in a guild.

 # Installation

-#### ONLY PYTHON 3.11 SUPPORTED

  - Clone the repository `https://github.com/DanielJones02/Cleaner-Bot` or download the latest release

  - cd into the directory `cd Cleaner-Bot`

- - `run main.py` **WITH PYTHON 3.11** (it auto installs requirements). if that wont work run `pip install -r requirements.txt`
+ - `run main.py`. if that wont work run `pip install -r requirements.txt`

 # Command List